SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT-Aqara-Magic-Cube-T1-Pro-CTP-R01-Xiaomi-Lumi.md

 ______________

     scene_hold:
-      name: 👀 SCENE MODE ONLY 👀 Lift up the cube and hold it 🍩 This trigger only occurs once in the set-up.
+      name: 👀 SCENE MODE ONLY 👀 Lift up the cube and hold it 🍕 Group 4 This trigger only occurs once in the set-up.

     scene_shake:
-      name: 👀 SCENE MODE ONLY 👀 Shake the cube 🍩
+      name: 👀 SCENE MODE ONLY 👀 Shake the cube 🍕 Group 4
         This trigger only occurs once in the set-up.

     scene_throw:
-      name: 👀 SCENE MODE ONLY 👀 Throw the cube 🍩
+      name: 👀 SCENE MODE ONLY 👀 Throw the cube 🍕 Group 4
         You don''t actually ''Throw'' the cube.
 The action is as follows:
           > Pick up the cube firmly.
           > Make a throwing motion with it but do not motion back towards yourself.